List of costliest Atlantic hurricanes: History

 The number of $1 billion Atlantic hurricanes almost doubled from the 1980s to the 2010s, and inflation-adjusted costs have increased more than elevenfold.
 The increases have been attributed to climate change, more people moving to coastal areas, and the dramatic increase in construction costs since 1980.

 The record of the costliest tropical cyclone in the Atlantic is held jointly by hurricanes Katrina (2005) and Harvey (2017), both of which resulted in approximately $125 billion in property damage during the year they occurred.
 These storms are also the costliest tropical cyclones recorded worldwide.
 The hurricane seasons of those two hurricanes, the 2005 and 2017 Atlantic hurricane seasons, are also the second costliest, and most costly hurricane seasons recorded.

 Most of the costliest Atlantic hurricanes in recorded history have peaked as major hurricanes.
 However, weaker tropical cyclones can still cause widespread damage.
-Tropical storms Alberto (1994), Allison (2001), Lee (2011), Imelda (2019), and Fred (2021) each caused over a billion dollars in damage.
+Tropical storms Alberto (1994), Allison (2001), Lee (2011), Imelda (2019), Fred (2021), and Arthur (2026) each caused over a billion dollars in damage.
 As of 2025, no numbered tropical depressions have become a billion-dollar disaster.

 Flooding typically accounts for about 60% of all of a storm's damages, and this is reflected in the list with Harvey, Florence, Ida, and Helene; all which produced catastrophic rainfall; and with Katrina, Ike, Sandy, and Ian which produced devastating storm surges.
 Wind damage encompasses a large portion of storm damage as well, evidenced by Andrew, Irma, and Michael.
 Due to their excessive damage, the names of tropical cyclones accruing at least $1 billion in damage are usually retired by the World Meteorological Organization, but this is not always the case.
 Juan in 1985 was the first hurricane to cause at least a billion in damage and not be retired; its name was retired after a later usage (2003) that did not cause over a billion in damage.
 Since Juan, nine tropical cyclones that caused at least a billion in damage were not retired, the most notable of which being Sally in 2020 which caused at least $7.3 billion, the costliest storm not to have its name retired.
 As of 2025, the most recent billion-dollar hurricanes to not have their names retired were Debby, Francine and Rafael in 2024.